RoGue-sudo1/NetflixGPT/README.md

           - As we will see the texts written here(for eg button texts, placeholder texts and many more) are stored in constants.
           - At last we will use redux store for storing the value of lang we have selected.
    }

+   **Movie Search**
+   - In this we have made a search bar and when some input come into it it will fetch that movie information from tmdb api and provide the results

 **.env FIle**